jingyuanw6056/SEP11-Freedom-Project/README.md

 # SEP11 Freedom Project
-by X
+by Jing Yuan wang

-## Context
+## Info
-The "Freedom Project" for SEP11 is all about X. The purpose of this blog is to X.
+The "Freedom Project" for SEP11 is all about Javascript.
+The purpose of this blog is to use Javascript to create interactive programs.

 ## Content
-For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.
+For my project, I am making a 2d game/software.
+This blog will walk through my process of independently studying Matter.js in order to make 2d game/software.

-## Links

 Product